bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 ### Code Editor / IDE

 You can use any code editor you want, but we highly recommend one that has a [rust-analyzer](https://github.com/rust-lang/rust-analyzer) plugin.
 It's still in development, but it already provides top-tier autocomplete and code intelligence.
 [Visual Studio Code](https://code.visualstudio.com/) has an officially supported [rust-analyzer extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer).
-Alternatively, you can use [RustRover](https://www.jetbrains.com/rust/), a JetBrains IDE for Rust.
+Alternatively, you can use [JetBrains RustRover](https://www.jetbrains.com/rust/), which is free for non-commercial use.

 ### Rust Learning Resources